-21 Table 13: Tier 2 calculations for dietary model for through soil contamination
+Table 13: Application of manure/sludge from animal housing - Tier 2 calculations for dietary model for through soil contamination

-Parameters Nomenclature Value Unit Origin Source Input Predicted Environmental Concentration in pore water - Tier 2 PEC {pw,2} mg/L S Biocides exposure assessment Shortcut value for pollen for through soil contamination SV {po,soil} μg/bee or μg/bee/day or μg/larva/develop mental period Р Appendix B Shortcut value for nectar for through soil contamination SV {ne,soil} μg/bee or μg/bee/day or Р Appendix B

-Output μg/larva/develop mental period Predicted Exposure Quantity due to dietary exposure - Tier 2 PEQ {di,2} μg/bee or μg/bee/day or μg/larva/develop mental period 0 Calculation • $PEQ{di,2} = (SV{po,soil} + SV{ne,soil}) \times PEC{pw,2}$ Equation 10
+Parameters Nomenclature Value Unit Origin Source Input Predicted Environmental Concentration in pore water - Tier 2 PEC pw,2 Unitless (but in fact mg/kg (≙ mg/L) S Biocides exposure assessment Shortcut value for pollen for through soil contamination SV po,soil μg/bee or μg/bee/day or μg/larva/develop mental period Ρ Appendix B Shortcut value for nectar for through soil contamination SV ne,soil μg/bee or μg/bee/day or μg/larva/develop mental period Ρ Appendix B Output Predicted Exposure Quantity due to dietary exposure - Tier 2 PEQ di,2 μg/bee or μg/bee/day or μg/larva/develop mental period 0 Calculation $PEQ{di,2} = (SV{po,soil} + SV{ne,soil}) \times PEC{pw,2}$ Equation 10

-In Tier 3, the same calculation as in Tier 1 is conducted but the shortcut values are re-calculated based on a product-specific PEC{pw} .
-The PEC{pw} in Tier 2, which is calculated from PEC{soil} in the biocides exposure assessment and is considered as a conservative value, can be refined by the modelling tool FOCUS PEARL.
+In Tier 3, the same calculation as in Tier 1 is conducted but the shortcut values are multiplied with a product-specific PECpw.
+The PECpw in Tier 2, which is calculated from PECsoil in the biocides exposure assessment and is considered as a conservative value, can be refined by the modelling tool FOCUS PEARL.
 For all other input parameters, a refinement is not considered feasible as the area of application of manure or sludge is unknown and no crop specific parameters can be derived.

-$PEC{pw,3}$
+In the SV for Tier 1, PECpw is already included as 1 mg/kg ( $\triangleq$ mg/L) (see Equation 5 and Equation 6).
+Thus also for Tier 3, PECpw,3 in Equation 11 must be considered unitless for the correct final unit (μg/bee or μg/bee/day or μg/larva/developmental period) but it is still given in mg/kg ( $\triangleq$ mg/L).

-PEC{pw} is refined by the use of FOCUS PEARL v.
+PECpw,3 PECpw is refined by the use of FOCUS PEARL v.
 5.5.5 software.
 The agreed general input parameters and settings for FOCUS PEARL v.
-4.4.4 according to ENV 23, 165 and 166 (TAB ENV (2022)) for modelling of groundwater concentrations are also valid for modelling of PEC{pw}.
-Similar to the EFSA Bee guidance, the refined PEC{pw} should be derived over 20 cm soil depth, and 150 days after the last application on agricultural land and 120 days after the last application on grassland.
+4.4.4 according to TAB ENV 23, 165 and 166 (ECHA 2022b) for modelling of groundwater concentrations are also valid for modelling of PECpw.
+The "runs" produced during modelling of groundwater concentrations can be processed further to generate an output on porewater concentrations.
+Similar to the EFSA Bee guidance, the refined PECpw should be derived over 20 cm soil depth, and 150 days after the last application on agricultural land and 120 days after the last application on grassland.
 A detailed description of settings of the FOCUS PEARL v.
 5.5.5 for modelling of porewater concentrations can be found in Appendix C.

-Table 14: Tier 3 calculations for dietary model for through soil contamination
+Table 14: Application of manure/sludge from animal housing - Tier 3 calculations for dietary model for through soil contamination

-Parameters Nomenclature Value Unit Origin Source Input Predicted Environmental Concentration in pore water - Tier 3 PEC {pw,3} mg/L S Biocides exposure assessment Shortcut value for pollen for through soil contamination SV {po,soil} μg/bee or μg/bee/day or μg/larva/developmental period P Appendix B Shortcut value for nectar for through soil contamination SV {ne,soil} μg/bee or μg/bee/day or μg/larva/developmental period P Appendix B Output • • Predicted Exposure Quantity due to dietary exposure - Tier 3 PEQ {di,3} μg/bee or μg/bee/day or μg/larva/developmental period 0
+Parameters Nomenclature Value Unit Origin Source Input · Predicted Environmental Concentration in pore water - Tier 3 PEC pw,3 Unitless (but in fact mg/kg (≙ mg/L) S Biocides exposure assessment Shortcut value for pollen for through soil contamination SV po,soil μg/bee or μg/bee/day or μg/larva/developmental period Ρ Appendix B Shortcut value for nectar for through soil contamination SV ne,soil μg/bee or μg/bee/day or μg/larva/developmental period Ρ Appendix B Output · Predicted Exposure Quantity due to dietary exposure - Tier 3 PEQ di,3 μg/bee or μg/bee/day or μg/larva/developmental period 0 End Calculation 1 $PEQ{di,3} = \left(SV{po,soil}\right)$ $PEQ{di,3} = (SV{po,soil} + SV{ne,soil}) \times PEC{pw,3}$ Equation 11

-End Calculation

-$$PEQ{di,3} = (SV{po,soil} + SV{ne,soil}) \times PEC{pw,3}$$

-2 5.3.
-Source of exposure - spraying on walls and foundation of houses
+5.3.
+Source of exposure - spraying on walls and foundation of buildings